Collaborative likelihood-ratio estimation over graphs: Abstract

 \section{Abstract}

-Assuming we have \iid observations from two unknown probability density functions (\pdfuncs), $p$ and $p'$, the \emph{\likelihood-ratio estimation} (\LRE) is an elegant approach to compare the two \pdfuncs just by relying on the available data, and without knowing the \pdfuncs explicitly.
-In this paper we introduce a graph-based extension of this problem: Suppose each node $v$ of a fixed graph has access to observations coming from two unknown \emph{node-specific} \pdfuncs, $p_v$ and $p'_v$; the goal is then to compare the respective $p_v$ and $p'_v$ by also integrating information provided by the graph structure.
-This setting is interesting when the graph conveys some sort of `similarity' between the node-wise estimation tasks, which suggests that the nodes can collaborate to solve more efficiently their individual tasks, while on the other hand trying to limit the data sharing among them.
-Our main contribution is a distributed non-parametric framework for graph-based \LRE, called GRULSIF, that incorporates in a novel way elements from \fdiv functionals, Kernel methods, and Multitask Learning.
-Among the several applications of \LRE, we choose the two-sample hypothesis testing to develop a proof of concept for our graph-based learning framework.
-Our experiments compare favorably the performance of our approach against state-of-the-art non-parametric statistical tests that apply at each node independently, and thus disregard the graph structure.
+Assuming we have \iid observations from two unknown probability density functions (\pdfuncs), $p$ and $q$, the \emph{likelihood-ratio estimation} (\LRE) is an elegant approach to compare the two \pdfuncs only by relying on the available data.
+In this paper, we introduce the first -to the best of our knowledge- graph-based extension of this problem, which reads as follows: Suppose each node $v$ of a fixed graph has access to observations coming from two unknown \emph{node-specific} \pdfuncs, $p_v$ and $q_v$, and the goal is to estimate for each node the likelihood-ratio between both \pdfuncs by also taking into account the information provided by the graph structure.
+The node-level estimation tasks are supposed to exhibit similarities conveyed by the graph, which suggests that the nodes could collaborate to solve them more efficiently.
+We develop this idea in a concrete non-parametric method that we call \emph{Graph-based Relative Unconstrained Least-squares Importance Fitting} (GRULSIF).
+We derive convergence rates for our collaborative approach that highlights the role played by variables such as the number of available observations per node, the size of the graph, and how accurately the graph structure encodes the similarity between tasks.
+These theoretical results explicit the situations where collaborative estimation effectively leads to an improvement in performance compared to solving each problem independently.
+Finally, in a series of experiments, we illustrate how GRULSIF infers the likelihood-ratios at the nodes of the graph more accurately compared to state-of-the art \LRE methods, which would operate independently at each node, and we also verify that the behavior of GRULSIF is aligned with our previous theoretical analysis.